swcarpentry/shell-novice/_episodes/05-loop.md

 UPDATED: 1738-11-24
 ~~~
 {: .output}

-When the shell sees the keyword `for`,
-it knows to repeat a command (or group of commands) once for each item in a list.
-Each time the loop runs (called an iteration), an item in the list is assigned in sequence to
-the **variable**, and the commands inside the loop are executed, before moving on to
-the next item in the list.
-Inside the loop,
-we call for the variable's value by putting `$` in front of it.
-The `$` tells the shell interpreter to treat
-the **variable** as a variable name and substitute its value in its place,
-rather than treat it as text or an external command.

 In this example, the list is two filenames: `basilisk.dat` and `unicorn.dat`.
 Each time the loop iterates, it will assign a file name to the variable `filename`